 Anne was appointed to the First Five Commission of Santa Clara County by District 4 County Supervisor Susan Ellenberg in June 2019.
 Through First 5 Anne is helping make a difference for our local children.
 It is important to her that there is an equal playing field for all kids.
 By addressing areas of education, health, and family support services at early ages, she believes the outcomes for success later on in a child’s life will be easier to achieve.

-Here are some other organizations where Anne has spent her time volunteering: American Foundation for Suicide Prevention, Relay for Life, Juvenile Hall, Alateen, SCVAFG, Athletes and Entertainers for Kids, Lifeteen, Habitat for Humanity, Host Family for Youth for Understanding, West Valley Rotary Community Core and the Maclaren Center for children.
+Here are some other organizations where Anne has spent her time volunteering: American Foundation for Suicide Prevention, Campbell CERT, Relay for Life, Juvenile Hall, Alateen, SCVAFG, Athletes and Entertainers for Kids, Lifeteen, Habitat for Humanity, Host Family for Youth for Understanding, West Valley Rotary Community Core and the Maclaren Center for children.